pnewsam/pnewsam/README.md

 ## About Me

 Hey, I'm Paul.
-I'm a frontend engineer with 7 years of experience.
 Currently I'm a **Frontend Engineer** at <a href="https://www.mindsdb.com">**MindsDB**</a>, where we're building a platform that makes it easy for enterprises to unify and query their data using AI.
 Think ETL, but without all the ETL.
 Mostly I work with React, Typescript, and TailwindCSS.
 Before MindsDB, I worked as an engineer at [Iterable](https://iterable.com/) and at [Accenture](http://accenture.com/).

 Outside of our own product,  I'm pretty excited about <a href="https://tanstack.com/">Tanstack</a>, the <a href="https://www.cloudflare.com/developer-platform/products/">Cloudflare developer platform</a>, <a href="https://www.cursor.com/">Cursor</a>, and AI more broadly.
 Feel free to connect with me using one of the links.